00fox/Ds2vJoy/README.md

   - double, this will work only if this mapping is already working

 Over two next sources you'll find or/xor conditions instead of simple combination
-- If only OrXor1 is used and first source is killed to launch the mapping (for example, pushed more than a short press), and still pushed, second source is still available.
+- If only first 'Or' is used and first source is killed to launch the mapping (for example, pushed more than a short press), and still pushed, second source is still available.
 But both will have to be released to be available to trigger the mapping again
 - The mapping is launched over those conditions:

  OrXor1 | OrXor2 |     | Source1 |       | Source2 |       | Source3 |     |